catac0mb/REU_wrapup/README.md

 ### Adding Traffic Lights
 The RoadRunner traffic lights might not export the way you want them to.
+Adding a single light may cause the server to crash.
+Please follow the directions [here](https://carla.readthedocs.io/en/latest/tuto_M_custom_add_tl/) and create a junction of multiple lights with BP_TrafficLightGroup.

 ### Adding Props